Vadlamudi04/ASIC_DESIGN/README.md

    ```c
    riscv64-unknown-elf-objdump -d 1tonsum.o | less
    ```
-   Result: From the assembly lanuage code search "/main"
+   Result:  As soon as you enter the above command, a huge list of opcode is shown in the terminal.
+   But we are interested in main section of the program so type : /main
 3. **Obseravtion:**

    There are x lines of opcode in the main section.

-##### using Ofast optimization
+#### Using Ofast optimization

 1. **Command for compiling the code using  RISC-V GCC compiler using -O1 optimization:**
    ```c